kappter/fileez/grok/README.markdown

 ## Usage

 1. **Toggle Theme**:
-   - Click the sun/moon icon in the header to switch between light and dark modes (persists across sessions).
+   - Click the sun/moon icon in the header to switch between light and dark modes (applies to entire page, persists across sessions).
 2. **Upload a File**:
    - Select a file (.txt, .jpg, .jpeg, .png, .docx, .mp3, .pdf, .mp4, up to 1MB).
+   - A loading overlay with a spinner and “Loading file...” appears during processing.
    - Errors show for unsupported formats or oversized files.
 3. **Explore the Graphical View**:
    - See bytes as a scrollable SVG grid (16 columns, 10x10px rectangles).